web-deps/odom/docs/api/api.md

 - `src`
   - Type: `string`
   - Required: Yes.
-  - Usage: URI pointing to the file location of component
+  - Usage: Contains HTML string (for HTML single-file components) or URL pointing to the file location of component (for both HTML and JS single-file components).

 ### Return Value